 If you want to measure the success of your SEO investment, you need to enable organic keyword conversions tracking.
-By tracking organic keyword conversions, you can figure out how well your organic search queries are driving conversions.
+It helps you figure out how people find your site and which organic search queries are driving conversions.

 In this article, we’ll show you how to track organic keyword conversions in Google Analytics.

 Oftentimes, marketers assume that if their site ranks for certain keywords, their SEO efforts are paying off.
 This isn’t always true.

 When it comes to SEO, your ultimate goal should be to generate sales and revenue by driving organic traffic.

 But if your organic visitors are not converting, there’s something wrong with your SEO strategy.
 Either your website ranks for wrong keywords or your website isn’t optimized for conversions.